Hayden Ridzky Tobe

 Have a listen to Hayden's reflection in this journey of documenting his mother cooking African sugee or read on in the transcript below.

-Shiyun: Let’s start off with talking about the food that you have presented in this project
+Shiyun: Let’s start off with talking about the food that you have presented in this project.

 Shiyun: What is Malay about you and what is African about you?
-If this question makes sense
+If this question makes sense.

-Hayden: I guess sometimes the way I talk, the way my lifestyle is, you could say it’s like a malay lifestyle.
-But at the same time, I still have that like small drop of african (blood) because I never really stayed in like Africa
+Hayden: I guess sometimes the way I talk, the way my lifestyle is, you could say it’s like a Malay lifestyle.
+But at the same time, I still have that like small drop of African (blood) because I never really stayed in like Africa.

 Shiyun: So do you feel closer to identifying as a Malay or an African?

 Hayden: Usually I identify myself as a Malay, but like if people ask me like what I am, I just say that I’m African.
 I not really sure lah.
-Sometimes I just call myself Rojak
+Sometimes I just call myself Rojak.

-Hayden: When I was in primary 2, I went down to the playground, and I was trying to like to play soccer, but then they (other kids) started making fun of me, calling me the n- word and all that.
-Then I got angry and all that, but I didn’t know what was happening at that time, and I thought it was just a normal insult, and I didn’t know what the n-word was.
+Hayden: When I was in primary 2, I went down to the playground, and I was trying to like to play soccer, but then they (other kids) started making fun of me, calling me the N word and all that.
+Then I got angry and all that, but I didn’t know what was happening at that time and I thought it was just a normal insult.
+And I didn’t know what the N word was.

 Shiyun: Mmm… does this name calling still happen?

 Hayden: It does, but I’m cool with it, because I understand the word now.
 It depends on how they say it.
 I learned that the word can be used in different types of form, like a greeting, like a slang?
 Or it can be used as an insult.
 But now usually my friends don’t use it as an insult, they use it as slang, so I’m alright with it.
-And then we always joke about it, like giving n-word pass
+And then we always joke about it, like giving N word pass.

-Shiyun: What is the n-word pass?
+Shiyun: What is the N word pass?
 Like a friend and you’re allowed to use this?

-Hayden: Not like a friend lah, like you just allow them to use it to make fun of you
+Hayden: Not like a friend lah, like you just allow them to use it to make fun of you.

 Shiyun: How is it like growing with siblings?

 Hayden: It’s alright, but like cause we live in a small house, we don’t really have our own privacy so that’s like one thing I don’t like about living with them.
-Like I don’t have my privacy
+Like I don’t have my privacy.

 Shiyun: Oh…so if you had your privacy, what would you like to do in that quiet?

-Hayden: Just like, chill by myself
+Hayden: Just like, chill by myself.

 Hayden: Just have fun lor.
 Like go out, and do stuff with her that we could do without them.
 For example, going on rides at USS.
-Usually I could do it, but I couldn’t do it without my mother because nobody is gonna take care of them while they’re waiting for us to finish the ride.
+Usually I could do it, but I couldn’t do it with my mother because nobody is gonna take care of them while they’re waiting for us to finish the ride.
 So it would be fun if it’s just me and her can go.
-And then maybe watch movies that are PG13, which they cannot watch also
+And then maybe watch movies that are PG13, which they cannot watch also.

 Hayden: Yeah